thejeffersoncase/thejeffersoncase/index.markdown

 I carry the "small" size of this case with me all day, either in my hand, on my work bench, at my side as I write each morning, or in my bag (which as of late is _The Franklin_).
 In the photo below you can see the case set open as I write on my computer in the morning with my coffee.
 ![](assets/img/product-photos/final-product/IMG_4358.jpeg)

-I have also been writing in my "day-today" notebook at the end of each day before I lay my head down to rest...capturing any final thoughts before they are lost in the dreams I hope will follow.
+I have also been writing in my "day-to-day" notebook at the end of each day before I lay my head down to rest...capturing any final thoughts before they are lost in the dreams I hope will follow.
 ![](assets/img/product-photos/final-product/IMG_4513.jpeg)

 The "large" notebook is the focus of the photo below, this particular photo part of the "perfecting" stage of this particular size.
 Making sure it is cut just right to contain one notebook as well as it can then, in the future, contain up to a total of 5 "inserts" like the small size does perfectly.